 Shore power inlet

-Click on image to enlarge 32' Luhrs 32 Open
+Click on image to enlarge 36' Jeanneau 36i Sun Odyssey

-"Annapurna" has a full teak interior is beautiful!.
+Priced at $189,500, "Annapurna" is ready to be sold!
+Her full teak interior is beautiful!.
 Her marble countertops in the galley and both heads add unexpected luxury.
 Her galley boasts a newer Force 10 oven and range, new microwave, and two new large trouble-free refrigerator freezers!
 Her owners cabin features a double bed with an ensuite head and separate shower, with lots of room to relax!

 This boat is a classic masterpiece with quality and natural appeal".
 She must be seen by the adventurer that desires a stout world cruiser that has comfortably taken her past owners for their trip of a lifetime!